H D - S E N S E I

 Excerpt from the New York Daily News located HERE

-Comment from Leonard (who also owns the Blu-ray): 'My impression of the video for the Michael Clayton Blu-ray is, somewhat surprisingly different from yours.
-I found, as you did, a good deal of "monochromatic black" in the picture; and while I longed for more interest in those blacks, I saw no noise there, nor much of a distracting grain in general.
+Comment from Leonard (who also owns the Blu-ray): 'My impression of the video for the Michael Clayton Blu-ray is that I found, as you did, a good deal of "monochromatic black" in the picture; and while I longed for more interest in those blacks, I saw no noise there, nor much of a distracting grain in general.
 There was a certain amount of noise in the bright areas, such as overexposed skies, but it was hardly anything I would have noticed if I weren't looking for it.
 I would have given the image an overall score of between an 8.5~9.
 I suspect that my results are different from yours (and from my own prior to a month ago) because I have installed a Crystalio VPS3100 video processor between player and projector, and while most of the improvement in my picture is revealed with SD material, I do get a cleaner picture even with 1080p sources.'

 Screen Captures